GitPolyakoff/tmp-admin-checker/README.md

 - Reads game logs in real time while you play.
 - Detects when **one or more admins** appear near you.
 - Shows **desktop popup notifications** when an admin is detected.
-- Plays a **continuous warning sound** while at least one admin is nearby.
 - Saves all detected admin encounters to a log file.
 - Automatically downloads and updates the **official TruckersMP admin list**.
 - Provides a **settings panel** to control sounds and notifications.